Path-Variable/onvif-cam-poll/README.md

 A Makefile is provided in the project root that will make a system-wide install of the go binaries once compiled.
 It will then use the provided service templates to create systemd services for every compiled command and place it in a config folder that the user can specify.

+The user can then place `.env` files into the config folder and run `systemctl` to start any of the command services with the name of the environment file.
+Be sure to enable any such services if you want them to run on restart!